microsoftman/azure-gaming-docs/azure-gaming-pr/game-dev-virtual-machine/create-game-development-vm-for-unreal.md

 > A dedicated Azure data disk will be created and connected to the VM if you choose the game engine.
 This disk has a volume of 255GB with drive letter E and saves all the game engine files.

 8. Click Next: **Remote Access Configuration**.
 9. Choose RDP, Teradici or Parsec from the **Remote Access Technology** dropdown.
 If Teradici or Parsec is chosen, you need fill additional licensing information that is used to register the desired agent.
+   From here, you can also choose whether to have Azure Virtual Desktop (AVD) integration.
+By default, the box is unchecked.
+For more details, please refer to documentation <a href="./integrate-azure-virtual-desktop.md" target="_blank">Integrate with Azure Virtual Desktop (AVD)</a>
 10. Click **Next: VM Network**.
 Under **Configure Public IP and DNS** , and **Configure virtual networks,** you can create new resources, or pick the existing resources, depending on your business needs. **Note:** If you select “None” for the Public IP Address, a private IP address will be assigned to this VM.
 That private IP address is the next available IP address in the subnet you configure for this VM.
 11. Click **Next: Data Storage**.